abbr/NodeSSPI/README.md

 NodeSSPI to Node.js is what [mod-auth-sspi](https://code.google.com/p/mod-auth-sspi/) to Apache HTTPD.
 In a nutshell NodeSSPI authenticates incoming HTTP(S) requests through native Windows SSPI, hence **NodeSSPI runs on Windows only**.

 ## Background
-Organizations using Microsoft Active Directory for identity management often rely on NTLM and Kerberos - collectively known as Windows authentiaton, as Single-Sign-On (SSO) solution to secure various corporate web sites.
-Windows authentication also offers the convinence of transparent authentication by default for browsers such as Internet Explorer and Google Chrome when running on corporate Windows computers configured by group policy.
+Organizations using Microsoft Active Directory for enterprise-wide identity management often rely on NTLM and Kerberos - collectively known as Windows authentication, as Single-Sign-On (SSO) solution to secure various corporate web sites.
+Windows authentication also offers the convenience of transparent authentication by default for browsers such as Internet Explorer and Google Chrome when running on corporate Windows computers configured by group policy.

 Arguably the most popular web server that supports Windows authentication is IIS.
 Apache HTTPD with module mod-auth-sspi is also a common choice, especially when used as reverse proxy (r-proxy).
 For Node.js to be useful in such enterprise environment, it is necessary to put Node.js behind one of these web servers to rely on them handling authentication.
 But this infrastructural layout defeated the design benefits of Node.js - a high performance non-blocking I/O web server more suitable acting as r-proxy than other servers mentioned in front of it.